 Fantasy Football is inherently fun.
 No doubt.
 But sometimes, we get involved in multiple leagues, and we need something to really separate one from another, outside of just different owners and rosters.
-One solution to this is by creating a fun Fantasy Football league theme that connects all of your owners by a common interest other than football.
+One solution to this is by creating fun themed Fantasy Football leagues that connect all of your owners by a common interest other than football.

 I’ve been involved in several different themed Fantasy Football leagues over the years, and they all stand out from the “standard” draft-and-play leagues.
 My buddy Todd has run several themed leagues in both Fantasy Baseball and Football, and this dude does it right.

-There’s just something about a good themed Fantasy league that keeps owners interested and wanting to return year after year.
+There’s just something about good themed Fantasy Football leagues that keeps owners interested and wanting to return year after year.
 They have an identity with it, and they’re always looking for more ways to connect with it.

-Also, if you’re the commissioner, think about buying one of our customized Fantasy Draft Boards, with your new league’s name printed right on it!
+Also, if you’re the commissioner, plan on buying one of our customized 2017 Fantasy Football Draft Boards, with your new league’s name printed right on it!
 They’ll be ready to ship by the end of June!

 Components of Themed Fantasy Football Leagues

-First, let’s talk about what makes a themed Fantasy Football league.
+First, let’s talk about what makes themed Fantasy Football leagues awesome.
 We’re going to use one of Todd’s leagues for examples, then I’ll list some good league theme ideas later on.